lucasbasquerotto/ext-cloud/tasks/vpn/README.md

 - **Validator:** [digital_ocean.validator.vpn.yml](digital_ocean/digital_ocean.validator.vpn.yml)

-This task creates tags and firewalls at Digital Ocean so as to provide a VPN-like behaviour.
+This task creates tags and firewalls at DigitalOcean so as to provide a VPN-like behaviour.
 It's possible to create firewalls that restrict ports and IPs, and associate them to tags so that resources (like droplets) with those tags will be restricted by the created firewalls.

 _Example:_